|

 KNEE HIGHS.
 When the hair is clean, combed, and

 CURLING IRON.
-With Baby Face dolls, I like to finish
+For Baby Face dolls, I like to finish

 up with a hot curling iron on slightly